 Since then, many mathematicians have used the model categorical framework to study equivalences of interest.
 Examples include the study of stable homotopy theory and spectra \cite{ekmm1995stable}, the study of motivic homotopy theory \cite{voevodsky1998motivicorigin}, the study of $\infty$-category theory \cite{rezk2001css}, and the study of type theories \cite{kapulkinlumsdaine2021kanunivalent}.
 In all of these cases the structure of a model category has non-trivially contributed towards a better understanding of the mathematical objects and the equivalences in question.

-\subsection{New Model Categories from Old}
+\subsection{New Model Categories (from Old)}

 Unfortunately, the model categorical framework comes at a price.
-A model category involves significant amount of data and numerous conditions, making it difficult to construct new model structures just out of a category and a desired class of equivalences.
-This has resulted in a variety of methods that permit obtaining new model structures from existing ones.
+A model category entails substantial data and numerous conditions, making it difficult to construct new model structures just out of a category and a desired class of weak equivalences.
+This has resulted in a variety of methods that permit obtaining model structures from a specified collection of data.